azdavis/millet/docs/tokens.md

 - Declarations in the `local ... in` may be used by declarations in the `in ... end`.
 - However, only the declarations in the `in ... end` are in scope outside of the local.

-Contrast with `let`, which is an expression.
+Compare with `let`, which is an expression.

 ## `raise`